tokensmugglerKS/Token-Smugglers-Red-Team-Toolbox/README.md

 ### Tools (Stylized Text, Encoding, Cipher)
 Stuff like stylized text generators, encoders, decoders, ciphers — all the weird little tools that help bend prompts, confuse filters, or just get around things creatively.

+### Master List of Tactics

+A list of over 100 tactics to approach jailbreaking with along with short definitions for each.
+Pleanty to keep you inspired.

 ### Jailbreak Database
 My personal collection of jailbreaks.
 This is a work in progress that will slowly grow as I sort through years’ worth of breaks to see what still works and what can be retrofitted.